serene-heesw/Machine-Learning/README.md

 ## Machine Learning
-The proposed project used machine learning techniques to predict if clients will subscribe to a term deposit in a 􀂦nancialinstitution.
+The proposed project used machine learning techniques to predict if clients will subscribe to a term deposit in a financial institution.

 ### About the data
 Source : https://www.kaggle.com/volodymyrgavrysh/bank-marketing-campaigns-dataset